-Imagine these parallel scenarios.
 Two people are passengers in minor traffic crashes, and each one still has an achy discomfort a few months later.
-Both people have doctors who recommend CT scans to see what’s going on.
+Both people have doctors who recommend CAT (or CT) scans to see what’s going on.

 One person is in the United States of America, the second person is in Southeast Asia.

 Person one has a CT scan of the chest at a hospital in Cincinnati, Ohio.
 She has insurance, and has not yet met her high deductible yet.

 She is charged either $870 if the hospital is in her insurance network, or $2,500 if the hospital is out of her network.
 The price includes the imaging and related facility fees, and a doctor’s interpretation of the results.